Introduction

 If you’re not sure what value you would like to use, we can talk through this choice together and make sure a suitable value is chosen that makes integration as easy as possible.

-Step 1: Requesting a device code
+Step 1: Requesting a Device Code

 Let's start implementing.
-The first thing we need to is request a device code to give the user for a device.
+The first thing we need to do is request a device code to give the user for a device.
 We do that by calling the /v2/auth/device/code

 endpoint: